AriasADev/3-char-username-checker/README.md

 - `taken_usernames.txt`: Contains all taken usernames found during the check.

 These files are updated live as the program runs.

+### Important Note

+Even if a username is marked as "available," it may be in a **"locked" state** if it has been changed recently.
+Usernames become available to be claimed **36 days** after they are changed.
+If you cannot claim a username marked as available, it is likely in this locked state.

 ## Customization